Elderjs/docs/elderguide.com/elderjs.md

 1. Build times on our ~20k page site are routinely less than 10 minutes on a modest VM.
 In our analysis, over 55% of our build time is spent waiting on the database server so you may see much faster builds. :)
 2. You can setup the routes however you need.
 The only requirement is that you don’t have two routes with the same url. :) (We’ll tell you if it happens)
 3. Every route defined has a single `data` function where you can do your database queries, read markdown files, and do whatever magic you need to prepare your data for display.

-### Adding Database Access

-If your project is going to be querying its data from a database, we recommend using the bootstrap hook and adding a connection to your database on the “query” property.
-[See this hook example above](https://elderguide.com/tech/elderjs/#hook-example-1-bootstrap).

-### Customizing the HTML 'shell'

-In certain cases, you may want to customize the shell that Elder.js writes the `templateHtml` and `layoutHtml` to.

-Often a quick regex on the `html` hook is enough, but if you'd like complete control, you can overwrite how Elder.js compiles the html by:

-1. Add `elderCompileHtml` to the `hooks.disable` array in your `elder.config.js`.
-2. Register a new function on the `compileHtml` hook and implement your desired functionality.
-(Look for `elderCompileHtml` in @elderjs/elderjs's `hooks.ts` file.)

 ### Upgrading to v1.0.0: